convictional/engineering-interview/README.md

 There are two primary objectives of this challenge:

 1. Read in the product data located at https://my-json-server.typicode.com/convictional/engineering-interview/products and convert it to a 'standard' format
-1. Host an API that fulfills the API Contract found in `contract.yaml` using the data from step 1. (you can view this more easily in the [swagger editor](https://editor.swagger.io/), or with a tool such as [insomnia designer](https://insomnia.rest/products/designer/))
+1. Create an API that fulfills the API Contract found in `contract.yaml` using the data from step 1. (you can view this more easily in the [swagger editor](https://editor.swagger.io/), or with a tool such as [insomnia designer](https://insomnia.rest/products/designer/))

+The end goal of this challenge is to provide a codebase that can be ran locally with an API that is accessed via localhost.
+No hosting of the API on a cloud provider is required.

 There are three 'optional' objectives: (a submission without these is 100% complete and will not be considered less than one with these, they will just add additional datapoints to the submission)

-1. Adding unit tests to the application
-1. Wrapping the application in a docker container
+1. Add unit tests to your application, that show us you know which parts are important to have automated QA (and which don't)
+1. Wrap the application in a Docker container, that shows us you have experience shipping consistently built and delivered cloud software. (also ensures the reviewer can run this locally)
-1. Using a persistence layer (NoSQL or SQL) and handling updates to the saved products
+1. Using a persistence layer (NoSQL or SQL) and handling updates to the saved products, showing us you have depth on the backing service side and it isn't just limited to business logic.

 ## Metrics

-While there is no concrete 'grading rubric' for this challenge here are some of the areas we will look at while reviewing the submitted response:
+While there are no pre-assigned point values for this challenge, here are some of the areas we will look at while reviewing the submitted response:

-* Is the API built to spec?
+**Is the API built to spec?**

+One of the most important aspects of writing enterprise software is ensuring that an API meant for customer consumption matches the documentation that is provided.

-* Is the code built in a way to easily handle a second source of products? (example: how would your code work if we needed to pull products from two distinct APIs?)
+**Is the code built in a way to easily handle a second source of products?**

+Example: how would your code work if we needed to pull products from two distinct APIs?

+Properly abstracting components is one of the things that allows for us to easily expand our offerings and adapt to changing business realities.

+Knowing when and where to abstract a component is one of the more important skills we are looking for.

-* Is the code easy to understand without any extreme 'complexity bottlenecks'
+**Is the code easy to understand without any extreme 'complexity bottlenecks'**

+You will be collaborating with other engineers on this team, so having readable code that someone could understand easily without needing to spend a large legnth of time with the author is critical in a remote team.

-* Was the submission easy to setup and test locally?
+***Was the submission easy to setup and test locally?**

+This shows that care was put into the submission as a whole, and allows for the reviewer to easily hop right in and spend more time reviewing the code, rather than setting up a complex environment.